null

 Find out the 5 surprising ways your lawn helps improve the environment.

 Lawns are for more than just looks.
 Maintaining a healthy, thick lawn also benefits the environment.
-Unlike hard surfaces such as concrete, asphalt, and wood, lawn grass helps clean the air, trap carbon dioxide, reduce erosion from stormwater runoff, improve soil, decrease noise pollution, and reduce temperatures.
+Unlike hard surfaces such as concrete, asphalt, and wood, grass lawns help clean the air, trap carbon dioxide, reduce erosion from stormwater runoff, improve soil quality, decrease noise pollution, and reduce temperatures.

-If there's any area of your yard that isn't covered with lush lawn, you've witnessed what happens during a hard rain: The soil, mulch, or gravel washes away, creating ruts, divots, and holes.
+If there's any area of your yard that isn't covered with lush lawn, you've witnessed what happens during a hard rain: the soil, mulch, or gravel washes away, creating ruts, divots, and holes.
 Of course, all of those materials—and all the water—have to go somewhere.
 They start by clogging the storm drains, potentially leading to flooded streets and houses, then eventually end up in creeks and lakes that become cloudy and polluted.
-A lawn, however, will slow the runoff, allowing time for the stormwater to seep back into the groundwater system.
+Lawns act as a filter, with grass blades slowing runoff and root systems reducing erosion, which helps protect bodies of water from pollution and allows time for the stormwater to seep back into the groundwater system.

 Lawns improve the soil structure.

-Compacted soil (soil without good structure) doesn't allow water to sink into it, which means that groundwater resources don't get replenished when it rains—and that can be a problem in areas that rely on precipitation for drinking water.
-Another benefit of grass is that it keeps the soil structure loose and open, with plenty of pores for water to soak down into.
+Compacted soil (densely compressed soil without good structure) doesn't allow water to sink into it, which means that groundwater resources don't get replenished when it rains—and that can be a problem in areas that rely on precipitation for drinking water.
+If water cannot be absorbed into the soil, it will leave standing water—or puddles—on the surface.
+Having a healthy grass lawn will allow for the roots to grow deep into the soil profile, breaking up the soil so it's loose and porous and lets water sink in.
+Your grass clippings also help out by adding organic matter to the soil as they decompose, improving the soil's overall structure.

 Lawns reduce noise pollution.